dfinity/examples/motoko/icrc2-swap/README.md

 - Due to the nature of inter-canister messaging on the IC, it is possible for malicious token canisters to cause this swap contract to deadlock.
 It should only be used with trusted token canisters.
+- Currently, there are no limits on the state size of this canister.
+This could allow malicious users to spam the canister, bloating the size until it runs out of space.
+However, the only way to increase the size is to call `deposit`, which would cost tokens.
+For a real canister, you should calculate the maximum size of your canister, limit it to a reasonable amount, and monitor the current size to know when to re-architect.

 ## Contributing